 With the best heated jacket, you can go the extra mile to maintain proper body temperature.
 Heated jackets are a great choice not only for cold weather workers, but for many outdoor activities such as hiking, cycling, and other winter sports.

-They are particularly useful if you have to spend time outside in frosty conditions where you are unable to move to keep warm, when working security or surveillance, fishing, hunting or watching animals or driving unheated vehicles.
+They are particularly useful if you have to spend time outside in frosty conditions where you are unable to move to keep warm, when working security, fishing, hunting, wildlife viewing or driving unheated vehicles.

-Our selection of top rated heated jackets will help you pick the right model for your activity.
+Our selection of heated jackets will help you pick the right model for your activity.

-Quick Answer: The 7 Best Heated Jackets For 2018
+Quick Answer: The 7 Best Rated Heated Jackets For 2021

 - ororo Soft Shell Heated Jacket